kevinchen220/Bracket-Generator/README.md

 # Bracket Generator

-This is a tournament bracket generator created using React. \\
+This is a tournament bracket generator created using React. <br>
 The bracket will automatically resize depending on the number of players added.
 To advance the players simply click on them.
 To delete players, click on the "x" next to them in the list of players.